 It’s captivating to read a baby’s face, and it’s even more captivating to help a baby come face-to-face with reading.
 That’s what four Converse students experienced during a deeply immersive 10-week internship piloted by Converse and the Carolinas chapter of the national organization, Reach Out and Read.
 It is the first Reach Out and Read internship of its kind in the country.

-“The experience broadened my outlook, introducing new perspectives and transferable skills for my field, “says Illinois junior Elaina Smith, a deaf education major who was selected for the program.
+“The experience broadened my outlook, introducing new perspectives and transferable skills for my field, “says Illinois junior Elaina Smith, an education major who was selected for the program.

 What Reach Out and Read wants to accomplish with Converse is to educate and activate young up-and-coming advocates and leaders for early childhood.